Core Terms

 Within LPWS, value is approached more broadly than money alone.

-Value may appear in financial form, but it may also appear through care, protection, preparation, responsibility, restorative action, stabilising presence, or forms of contribution that make life, people, or processes more possible.
+Value may appear in financial form, but it may also appear through care, protection, preparation, responsibility, restorative action, stabilising presence, practical help, shared resources or forms of contribution that make life, people or processes more possible.

 Value is not limited to what is priced.